One Stat to Rule Them All

 - In game, of course, there's POW of which you need an awful lot if you're going to be a hard core wizard.
 Unfortunately, garnering anything more than the tiniest amounts of POW tends to result in total brain melting insanity, so its a bit tricky to min-max this one, in practise.

-- In Bushido - a D&D-like game set in feudal Japan - all skills are determined by adding stats together.
-For example, leaping and climbing ("Karumijutsu") was Deftness plus Will; Strategy ("Senjo-Jutsu") was Wit plus Will; most fighting skills were Strength plus Deftness plus Will; overland speed ("Hayagakejutsu") was Health plus Will; horsemanship ("Bajustsu") is Will x 2 ... starting to see a pattern?
+- In Bushido — a D&D-like game set in feudal Japan — all skills are determined by adding stats together.
+For example, leaping and climbing ("Karumijutsu") is Deftness plus Will; strategy ("Senjo-Jutsu") is Wit plus Will; most fighting skills are Strength plus Deftness plus Will; overland speed ("Hayagakejutsu") is Health plus Will; horsemanship ("Bajutsu") is Will plus Will... starting to see a pattern?